Innovation Agency (Azerbaijan): History

 On November 6, 2018, based on a decree by the President of Azerbaijan, Ilham Aliyev, the Innovations Agency was established under the Ministry of Transport, Communications, and High Technologies of Azerbaijan.

 On October 11, 2021, based on a presidential decree, the Innovation and Digital Development Agency was established through the merger and reorganization of the "National Nuclear Center" Closed Joint-stock company, the Innovations Agency, and the Research Center for High Technologies, all of which were under the Ministry of Transport, Communications, and High Technologies of Azerbaijan.

 Board of directors

-Under the order of the President of the Republic of Azerbaijan from 5 Auqust, 2019, Tural Kerimli had been appointed as a chairman of Innovation Agency.
+Under the order of the President of the Republic of Azerbaijan from 5 August, 2019, Tural Kerimli had been appointed as a chairman of Innovation Agency.

 In 2023, Inara Valiyeva was appointed as the head of the agency.
 She had previously served in this position on a temporary basis.

 On January 16, 2025, Farid Osmanov was appointed as the head of the agency.